 How is a chemical eye burn diagnosed?

-Your caregiver will ask about your symptoms and when they started.
+Your healthcare provider will ask about your symptoms and when they started.
 He will ask what chemicals you used at the time of your burn.
 After your eye is fully rinsed, he will test your vision and eye movements.
 You may also need any of the following tests: